panva/node-oidc-provider/example/README.md

 See the following examples

 - [Koa](/example/koa.js)
-  - the provider is a part of your Koa application
+  - the authorization server is a part of your Koa application
 - [Express](/example/express.js)
-  - the provider is a part of your express application
+  - the authorization server is a part of your express application
 - [Standalone](/example/standalone.js)
-  - the provider is completely standalone
+  - the authorization server is completely standalone

 Further resources